University of Wisconsin Stout | Wisconsin's Polytechnic University

 UW-Stout offers innovative, career-focused degrees based on active learning, applied theory and research.

 Winter 2014 Commencement will be combined with Graduate and Undergraduate degree candidates at each ceremony.

-Spring 2015 Commencement will have separate Graduate School ceremony on date TBD.
-Undergraduate ceremonies will be on Saturday.
+Spring 2015 Commencement will have separate Undergraduate and Graduate School ceremonies.
+There will be two Undergraduate and one graduate ceremony.